Cash and Cash Equivalents, Explained

 Certificates of Deposit (CDs)

-A certificate of deposit, or CD is like a savings account, but with more restrictions and potentially a higher yield.
-With most CDs you agree to let a bank keep your money for a specified amount of time, from a few months to a few years.
+Investing in a certificate of deposit, or CD is like a savings account, but with more restrictions and potentially a higher yield.
+With most CDs, you agree to let a bank keep your money for a specified amount of time, from a few months to a few years.
 In exchange, the bank agrees to pay you a guaranteed rate of interest when the CD matures.

 If you withdraw the money before the maturity date, you’ll typically owe a penalty.

-The longer the term of the CD, the more interest it pays — especially in the higher-rate environment of Q4 2022 — but it’s important to do your research and find the best terms.
+The longer the term of the CD, the more interest it typically pays, but it’s important to do your research and find the best terms.

-CDs are similar to savings accounts in that you can deposit your money for a long period of time, these accounts are federally insured, so they’re considered safe (although typically the yield is quite low).
+CDs are similar to savings accounts in that you can deposit your money for a long period of time, these accounts are federally insured, so they’re considered safe.
 But you can’t add or withdraw money, generally speaking, until the CD matures.

 There are a few different kinds of CDs that offer different features.
 Some bank CDs have variable rates that allow you to change the rate once during the term.
 There are also brokerage CDs, which are marketed as securities and sometimes sold by banks to investment companies.